avinxxsh/LogBot/README.md

 # LogBot
-A Discord Bot primarily to log messages and carry put other manager functions
+A Discord Bot primarily to log messages on a server and carry out other manager functions